-On November 10, 2020, Company entered into an amendment (the "November Credit Facility Amendment") to the Credit Agreement.
+On November 10, 2020, Company entered into an amendment to the Credit Agreement, as well as a corresponding amendment to the fee letter dated May 31, 2019 (collectively, the "November Credit Facility Amendment").
 The November Credit Facility Amendment amended the Credit Agreement to, among other things: (i) increase the size of the aggregate commitments under the Credit Facility to \$175 million from \$100 million; (ii) add MUFG Union Bank, N.A. as a new lender and co-documentation agent under the Credit Agreement; (iii) revise the interest rate margin to be 3.00% for the remaining term of the Credit Facility regardless of the Credit Facility average utilization or the number of unaffiliated obligors on loans in the collateral; (iv) permit the Company to obtain a future subscription line of credit of up to \$50 million; (v) revise the LIBOR replacement provisions; (vi) implement a 0.50% LIBOR floor and benchmark replacement rate floor on borrowings under the Credit Agreement; and (vii) revise certain of the borrowing base concentration limits.

 On December 2, 2020, the Company entered into an amendment (the "December Credit Facility Amendment") to the Credit Agreement.
-The December Credit Facility Amendment amended the Credit Agreement to: (i) increase the size of the aggregate commitments under the Credit Facility to \$215 million from \$175 million; (ii) increase the accordion amount under the Credit Facility from a \$200 million maximum aggregate commitment amount to a \$300 million maximum aggregate commitment amount; and (iii) add

-Bank of Hope and First Foundation Bank as new Lenders and Managing Agents under the Credit Agreement.
+The December Credit Facility Amendment amended the Credit Agreement to: (i) increase the size of the aggregate commitments under the Credit Facility to \$215 million from \$175 million; (ii) increase the accordion amount under the Credit Facility from a \$200 million maximum aggregate commitment amount to a \$300 million maximum aggregate commitment amount; and (iii) add Bank of Hope and First Foundation Bank as new Lenders and Managing Agents under the Credit Agreement.
 Borrowing under the Credit Facility remains subject to the leverage restrictions contained in the 1940 Act.